You are here

 - Conducting Non-Mining blasting inspections.

 The extraction or mining of minerals from the earth occurs in every county of the state.
 Minerals mines in Oklahoma include coal (not shown), limestone, dimensional stone, sand and gravel, gypsum, clay and shale, granite, caliche, tripoli, salt, iron ore (not shown), and chat (not shown).
-The Division regulates all mine sites within the State of Oklahoma with the exception of coal.
+The Program regulates all mine sites within the State of Oklahoma with the exception of coal.
 As of January 2018, there were 739 Non-Coal sites permitted with the Department of Mines.

 This number is constantly changing as new permits and permit revisions are received on a daily basis from the industry as well as companies applying for bond releases.

 Of the 739 permitted mines, 663 are non- coal mining permits and 76 are limited use mining permits located throughout the State.